This Test Automation Strategy example assumes a continuous delivery model with multiple agile teams.

 Automated Integration / API or Service Tests

-While Unit Tests are based around testing the functions within a class, Integration Tests form the next level up from Unit Tests to test the classes that collectively makeup the component to deliver a piece of functionality.
+While Unit Tests are based on testing the functions within a class, Integration Tests form the next level up from Unit Tests to test the classes that collectively make up the component to deliver a piece of functionality.
 These tests are executed only when the Unit Tests have run and passed.

 Service Tests are naturally run at API layer without the intervention of the GUI web interface; hence tests would be able to verify functionality in a pure form and because the tests talk directly to the components, they are fast to execute and will be part of the build.

 Where necessary, mocks such as wiremock will be used to factor out the dependence of other 3rd party systems and when the downstream systems are not available to provide the data required for testing.